 Once you know who you’re branding your company for, you’ll have an easier time choosing a suitable name.
 Your user personas will help you empathize with the people you want to sell your products and services to, so you can choose a name that resonates with your customers.

-- Personal– based on the company founders.
-This might be the first name and/or last name, such as John Deere or Walt Disney.
+This might be the first name and/or last name of your founders, such as John Deere or Walt Disney.
 Or it might be based on the name of someone else who was significant in creating the company

-- Acronym– an abbreviation of names, or a phrase: KFC, YouTube, Duracell.
-Ingvar Kamprad Elmtaryd Agunnaryd doesn’t sound particularly snappy until you use the initials – IKEA
+An abbreviation of names, or a phrase, as with KFC, MTV, and Duracell.
+Ingvar Kamprad Elmtaryd Agunnaryd doesn’t sound particularly snappy until you use the initials – IKEA.

-- Metaphor– a word that symbolizes the future state or feeling that you are trying to create as a business: Verizon, Fanta, Patagonia
+A word that symbolizes the future state or feeling that you are trying to create as a business: Verizon, Fanta, Patagonia.

 Begin by making a list of words that appeal to you.
 Not only will this help you to create your brand name, but it will also inform the creation of your logo and other brand assets.
 You’re articulating the brand’s personality, not just the name.